FACTBOX-Countries resume use of AstraZeneca vaccine, while some lose confidence | Health

 CAMEROON: Suspended administration of the vaccine it was scheduled to receive on March 20 as part of the global vaccines sharing scheme COVAX, the health ministry said.

-DENMARK: Two-week suspension of the COVID-19 vaccine ends on March 25.
+DENMARK: Will prolong its suspension of the shot by three weeks pending further investigations after its two-week pause ended on March 25.
 A local survey indicated that one in three Danes would decline to get the shot.

-FINLAND: Suspended use of the vaccine while it investigates two possible cases of blood clots, the Finnish Institute for Health and Welfare said on March 19.

 GEORGIA: Has limited the use of the vaccine after a nurse died of anaphylactic shock, news agency TASS reported on March 19.